Your AI Agent Is Stateless. That’s Why It Breaks in Production.

 Why This Isn’t Obvious Yet

-LangChain works for prototyping—it’s excellent at that.
-But when teams move to production, the consensus is not to use integrations directly.
+When teams move to production, the consensus is clear: don’t use LLM framework integrations directly.
 You need security.
 You need compliance.
 You need scalability.
 You need monitoring.
+According to LangGraph’s architectural documentation, agents require “persistent state across interactions” as a first-class concern — not an afterthought layered on in application code.
 You need all the infrastructure concerns that make software production-ready.

 LangGraph exists because agents require different foundations than LLM apps.
 LLM apps can be stateless.
 Agents cannot.
 An agent that forgets what it learned three steps ago isn’t an agent—it’s a chatbot with expensive prompts.